 It may seem strange that psychics can do their job at a distance – you can see full list on heraldnet.com.
 After all, they are reading the individual to a large degree.
 And some psychics are surely struggling to get used to the new normal.
 But, like everyone else in 2020, they need to adapt to stay relevant.

 Some spiritualists are taking advantage of the changes to reach people who would normally avoid spirituality.
 Religious events like baptisms, circumcisions, and coming-of-age ceremonies are now accessible to even the most far-flung members of a family.

 Now it is easy for people who would usually not be interested enough to make the effort to get to a service to access these events.
 Spiritual leaders are using the opportunity to speak directly to them, making the services themselves more accessible so as not to put any visitors off.

 For spiritual traditions that involve a lot of learning, embracing modern technology can make a huge difference.
 Instead of catering lectures and sermons to the lowest common denominator, leaders can easily share extra information, whether readings or videos, online.

 This also makes it easy for teachers to give courses on spiritual topics to a wide range of people around the world.
 By doing so, they can charge a small access fee and reach hundreds of students, making a better living than they were before while teaching more people.

 Most spiritual traditions are based firmly on ancient teachings.
-However, they also emphasise the importance of the here and now.
-Embracing the twenty-first century can make spiritual experience feel more authentic and relevant.
+However, they also emphasize the importance of the here and now.
+Embracing the twenty-first century can make the spiritual experiences feel more authentic and relevant.
 COVID-19 has been hard on everyone and has forced us all to adapt.
 In many cases, the new normal is here to stay.